eGovStack/core-services/chatbot/README.md

 - `filestore` : It is a dependency if you want to send/receive any file.
 This includes sending PDF/Image files.
 - `url-shortening` : For shortening links sent to the user
 - `egov-mdms-service` : For loading mdms data
-- `egov-location` : For loading locality data
+- `location` : For loading locality data
 - `rainmaker-pgr` : For creating/searching PGR complaints

 ### Swagger API Contract